MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/notification-bot-in-teams.md

 <summary><b>4.
 Why is undefined returned when using the API `findChannel()`?</b></summary>

 You can encounter an undefined error, when the bot app is installed into other channels instead of the General channel.
-To fix this error you can uninstall the bot app from Teams and redebug and relaunch it again.
+To fix this error you can uninstall the bot app from Teams and redebug and relaunch it.
 Ensure that the bot app is installed into the `General` channel after you've redebug and relaunched.

 <br>